Sriwijaya Air Flight 182: Maintenance issue

 According to Tempo magazine, sources close to the investigation committee revealed that the aircraft involved in the accident had a recurring autothrottle problem for at least a month.
 NTSC, however, stated that they did not have the maintenance data yet.
 According to a person familiar with the investigation, "the autothrottle was producing more thrust in one of the two jet engines" during the flight.
-If pilots did not set the power manually, "an aircraft could turn to the side or even make an abrupt descent".
+If pilots did not set the power manually, "an aircraft could turn to the side or even make an abrupt descent."
 On 22 January it was revealed that a malfunction of the autothrottle system had been reported several days before the flight; the aircraft can fly without the system, however, as the pilot can set the throttles manually.

-The investigation was focused on the faulty autothrottle system, as multiple parameters from the FDR indicated that an abnormality had occurred in the system.
+The investigation was focused on the faulty autothrottle system as multiple parameters from the FDR indicated that an abnormality had occurred in the system.
 NTSC later stated that the committee had sent 13 aircraft components, including the aircraft's autothrottle system, to United States and United Kingdom for further examination.

 The maintenance logbook of the aircraft revealed that there had been recurring problems on the Mach/Airspeed indicator and the auto-throttle system of the aircraft.
-The Mach/Airspeed indicator was eventually replaced on January 4, while the auto-throttle system was fixed on January 5.
-The FDR data, however, confirmed that the auto-throttle had malfunctioned again on January 9, the day of the accident.
+The Mach/Airspeed indicator was eventually replaced on 4 January, while the auto-throttle system was fixed on 5 January.
+The FDR data, however, confirmed that the auto-throttle had malfunctioned again on 9 January, the day of the accident.
 While the aircraft was climbing through 10,000 ft, the left engine thrust lever continued to decrease, while the thrust lever on the right engine remained in place.
 When the aircraft reached 10,000 ft, an aircraft upset happened.
 The autopilot disengaged and the aircraft rolled to the left with a bank angle of more than 45 degrees.
 A few seconds later, the auto-throttle then disengaged.

 A further check of the logbook confirmed that the problematic autothrottle system had been reported multiple times by pilots of Sriwijaya Air.
-The problems had been reported as many as 65 times, with the first report being made on 7 November 2013, nearly 8 years before the crash.
+The problems had been reported as many as 65 times with the first report being made on 7 November 2013, nearly eight years before the crash.
 Issues regarding the autothrottle ranged from the inability of the autothrottle to engage and disengage during flight, inability of the autothrottle to hold the "Armed" position during flight, and systemic malfunction on the autothrottle altogether.
 Out of all 65 complaints, approximately 32 of them were related to unintended disengagement of the autothrottle in mid-flight.
-Other than the autothrottle problem, fellow pilots also filed as many as 69 reports regarding problems with the autopilot.
+Pilots also filed as many as 69 reports regarding problems with the autopilot in addition to the autothrottle problems.
 There were also 61 complaints related to differences in engine parameters reading, all of which occurred throughout the aircraft's operation with Sriwijaya Air.